stonepros/stone/doc/stonefs/mount-using-kernel-driver.rst

 =================================
- Mount CephFS using Kernel Driver
+ Mount StoneFS using Kernel Driver
 =================================

-The CephFS kernel driver is part of the Linux kernel.
-It allows mounting CephFS as a regular file system with native kernel performance.
+The StoneFS kernel driver is part of the Linux kernel.
+It allows mounting StoneFS as a regular file system with native kernel performance.
 It is the client of choice for most use-cases.

 Prerequisites